Planning-Inspectorate/ODW-Service/docs/layers/2_standardised.md

 ## Understanding Orchestration.json

-- Head over to `infrastructure/configuration/data-lake/orchestration/orchestration.json`.
+- Head over to ODW-config reporo and edit `data-lake/orchestration/orchestration.json`.
 This file contains an array of definitions where each definition is a raw source.
 Consider the following definition for an example

 ```
 {